germangar/whook/README.md

 * Account id: Just add the id.
 No command associated.
 Account id must include at least one character.

 * Commands:
-buy or long - places buy order sell or short - places sell order position or pos - goes to a position of the given value (no matter what the current position is) close - closes the position (position 0 also does it)
+buy or long - places buy order. sell or short - places sell order. position or pos - goes to a position of the given value (no matter what the current position is). close - closes the position (position 0 also does it).

 * Quantities:
-<value> - quantity in contracts.
-No command associated, just the number
+"value" - quantity in contracts.
+No command associated, just the number.<br>
-<value>$ - quantity in USDT.
-No command associated, just the number and the dollar sign
+"value"$ - quantity in USDT.
+No command associated.
+Just the number and the dollar sign.<br>
-<value>x or x<value> - defines the leverage.
+"value"x or x"value" - defines the leverage.<br>

-Examples:
+Examples:<br>
-kucoin000 ETH/USDT buy 300$ x3
+kucoin000 ETH/USDT buy 300$ x3<br>
-ETH/USDT pos 300 x3 kucoin000
+ETH/USDT pos 300 x3 kucoin000<br>
-kucoin000 ETH/USD close
+kucoin000 ETH/USD close<br>

 #### As JSON message:

 JSON Messages are barely supported (I don't use them).
 Only accepts one alert per message and direct USDT orders aren't implemented.
 Orders must come in contracts.

-{
+{<br>
-"symbol": "BTC/USDT",
+"symbol": "BTC/USDT",<br>
-"command": "buy",
+"command": "buy",<br>
-"quantity": "12",
+"quantity": "12",<br>
-"leverage": "3",
+"leverage": "3",<br>
-"id" : "kucoin000"
+"id" : "kucoin000"<br>
 }

 synonims: symbol, ticker // command, cmd, action